xuyangy/vim-mark/README.md

 would like to change their relative priorities.
 The default is negative to step back behind the default search highlighting.

+If you want no or only a few of the available mappings, you can completely turn off the creation of the default mappings by defining:

+    :let g:mw_no_mappings = 1

+This saves you from mapping dummy keys to all unwanted mapping targets.

 You can use different mappings by mapping to the <Plug>Mark... mappings (use ":map <Plug>Mark" to list them all) before this plugin is sourced.